 * NA = Not Applicable

+The State Water Board will be conducting a study, in collaboration with stakeholders and laboratories, to investigate factors that can be controlled to reduce within-test variability in the C. dubia chronic reproduction toxicity test.
+The study is to be completed with an end-certain date of December 31, 2023.
+If a permit is reissued, renewed, or reopened after the effective date of the Provisions and prior to December 31, 2023, and the permit does not contain numeric effluent limitations for chronic toxicity, if the new permit will include numeric effluent limitations for chronic toxicity, and if C. dubia is identified as the most sensitive species, then implementation of the chronic toxicity MMEL will be delayed until after December 31, 2023.
+While implementation of the chronic toxicity MMEL is delayed, the permit must include a MMET for chronic toxicity, using C. dubia as the most sensitive species.

+If a permit is reissued, renewed, or reopened after the effective date of the Provisions and prior to December 31, 2023, and the permit contains numeric effluent limitations for chronic toxicity, if the new permit will include numeric effluent limitations for chronic toxicity, and if C. dubia is identified as the most sensitive species, then the Water Boards have discretion to delay or not delay implementation of the MMEL until after December 31, 2023.
+If implementation of the chronic toxicity MMEL is delayed, then the permit must include a MMET for chronic toxicity, using C. dubia as the most sensitive species, and include a MMEL using another most sensitive species during the delay.

-For all non-storm water NPDES discharger, including POTW dischargers, only toxicity tests measured at the IWC, using the most sensitive species, and analyzed using the TST approach will be used to determine compliance with the chronic or acute MDEL and MMEL.
+For all non-storm water NPDES dischargers, including POTW dischargers, only toxicity tests measured at the IWC, using the most sensitive species, and analyzed using the TST approach will be used to determine compliance with the chronic or acute MDEL and MMEL.

+POTW Dischargers Authorized to Discharge at a Rate Equal to or Greater than 5 MGD

-POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD
+NPDES permits for POTW dischargers that are authorized to discharge at a rate equal to or greater than 5 MGD and are required to have a pretreatment program must include the chronic MDEL and MMEL.

-NPDES permits for POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD must include the chronic MDEL and MMEL.
+NPDES permits for POTW dischargers that are authorized to discharge at a rate equal to or greater than 5 MGD, are not required to have a pretreatment program, and which have reasonable potential must also include the chronic MDEL and MMEL.

 If the Water Boards require a reasonable potential analysis for acute toxicity and if reasonable potential is demonstrated, these NPDES permits must also include the acute MDEL and MMEL.

-POTW dischargers authorized to discharge at a rate less than 5 MGD
+POTW Dischargers Authorized to Discharge at a Rate Less than 5 MGD

 NPDES permits for POTW dischargers authorized to discharge at a rate less than 5 MGD which have reasonable potential must include the chronic MDEL and MMEL.